 Mill Road poet, Carol Ann Wood visited some of the Montreal Square residents and was moved to write and record this poem in tribute to their campaign.
 Click the image to download your own copy of the poem.
 (PDF 6.7 MB)

 Mill Road TV filmed the gathering and interviewed some of those present.

-The montreal Square Residents’ Association have now launched there own newsletter.
+The Montreal Square Residents’ Association have now launched their own newsletter.
 Click the image to view or download the full version of the 1st edition.
 (PDF 2.8 MB)

 This is just eight years after CHS Group undertook some improvements to Montreal Square’s homes and accepted that residents did not want a redevelopment scheme…

 1st 2010 letter to Montreal Square residents from CHS group